Your Questions, Answered

 -

-Through his writing and companies, Lundi Ramos explores how institutions, land, and communities can be cultivated to support human dignity, psychological wellbeing, and long-term social resilience.
+Through his consulting, writing, and companies, he explores how institutions, governments, land, and communities can be cultivated to support human dignity, psychological wellbeing, and long-term resilience.
+He designs models that expand access while generating meaningful economic and social outcomes.

 -

-Lundi Ramos works as a therapist, entrepreneur, advisor, and writer.
+Lundi Ramos works as an advisor, entrepreneur, licensed mental health therapist (LPC), and writer.
 His work focuses on:

 emerging natural medicine policy